michaelneverwins/lg-pro-tips/lg-steam.md

   ![](images/steam-game-compatibility-options.png)

-### How do I tell which version of Proton a game is using?
+### How do I know which version of Proton a specific game is using?
 * Select a game in your library and click the "Show more details" button on the right-hand side of the window.

   ![(It's the button with the "i" in a circle.)](images/steam-game-show-more-details.png)